 Beginning in July of 2013, a cohort of 35 students was admitted to Stony Brook's Physical Therapy Program at the Southampton campus and the number of students at the Health Science Center in Stony Brook was reduced from 65 students to 50.
 In total, the PT Program is enrolling 85 DPT students across the two campuses.
-The same high quality of education that has been delivered by Stony Brook's Physical Therapy Program over the past 4 decades is being extended to the Southampton campus.
+The same high quality of education that has been delivered by Stony Brook's Physical Therapy Program over the past 4 decades has been extended to the Southampton campus.
 Increased resources in the form of additional faculty, space, equipment, services and finances have been allotted to sustain excellence in the program at both campuses.

-Stony Brook's Physical Therapy Program enjoys a rich history spanning over 40 years and 1200 graduates.
+Stony Brook's Physical Therapy Program enjoys a rich history spanning over 40 years and 1500 graduates.
 The program develops leaders of the profession who demonstrate evidence based practice, critical inquiry and clinical decision making skills needed for differential diagnosis and autonomous practice.
 Our graduates are prepared to provide direct patient care in a multitude of physical therapy settings as well as to pursue careers in research, administration, or education.
-For detailed information regarding student outcomes, including graduation rates, pass rates on the national licensing exam, and employment rates, see FAQs page.
+For detailed information regarding student outcomes, including graduation rates, pass rates on the national licensing exam, and employment rates, see FAQs page

-As you embark on your journey to becoming a health care provider, we hope that you will consider joining the Stony Brook University Physical Therapy family.
+As you embark on your journey to becoming a health care provider, we hope that you will consider joining the Stony Brook University physical therapy family.
 The Stony Brook campus is situated on the lovely north shore of Long Island, just a train ride away from New York City.
 The Southampton campus is located on the beautiful South Fork of Long Island.
 The atmosphere of our program is collegial, supportive and professional.
 We invite you to visit us when you are in the area, attend one of our monthly Information Sessions, and make an appointment to meet a faculty member for further advisement.

 If you do not find the answers to your questions on this website, please contact us for additional information.
 We look forward to assisting you in this process.